Now that we’ve said farewell to 2017 and a year full of great dramas, it’s time to look ahead to what the world of

 The realistic love stories of adults who no longer dream of romance.
 Kam Woo Sung plays lonely advertisement executive Son Moo Han, while Kim Sun Ah takes the role of flight attendant Ahn Soon Jin, whose daughter passed away unexpectedly.
 Oh Ji Ho’s character was Ahn Soon Jin’s first love and former husband, while Park Si Yeon plays his new wife Baek Ji Min.

-“Should We Kiss First?” will make its premiere in February on SBS.
+“Should We Kiss First” premiered on February 20 on SBS.

 “Mystery Queen 2”

 The beloved detective duo Yoo Seol Ok (Choi Kang Hee) and Ha Wan Seung (Kwon Sang Woo) returns for a second season of this crime-fighting drama.

-“Mystery Queen 2” is scheduled to premiere in mid-February.
+“Mystery Queen 2” is scheduled to premiere on February 28 on KBS.